jwaxman19/qlik-mcp/README.md

 ## License

 This MCP server is licensed under the MIT License.
 This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the MIT License.
 For more details, please see the LICENSE file in the project repository.

+### 📊 <a name="data-platforms"></a>Data Platforms

+Data Platforms for data integration, transformation and pipeline orchestration.

+- [JordiNei/mcp-databricks-server](https://github.com/JordiNeil/mcp-databricks-server) - Connect to Databricks API, allowing LLMs to run SQL queries, list jobs, and get job status.
+- [jwaxman19/qlik-mcp](https://github.com/jwaxman19/qlik-mcp) 📇 ☁️ - MCP Server for Qlik Cloud API that enables querying applications, sheets, and extracting data from visualizations with comprehensive authentication and rate limiting support.
+- [keboola/keboola-mcp-server](https://github.com/keboola/keboola-mcp-server) - interact with Keboola Connection Data Platform.
+This server provides tools for listing and accessing data from Keboola Storage API.